flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-06-28-Holbrook-Hotel.md

 {% include figure.html image="https://github.com/flash-forward-reviews/img/blob/main/img/holbrook12.png?raw=true" caption="" alt="" %}{:target="_blank"}

 I can not figure out the tone of this game and even if I could, none of the weird inconsistencies in logic make sense for horror or for comedy.
 Everything about Holbrook Hotel is flimsy.
-The plot has too many logical leaps for me to feel grounded in the situation, the tone switches back and forth between horror and comedy in a confusing and unsatisfying way, and the ending twist serves no purpose other than being like other referencing other endings where you were the bad guy all along.
+The plot has too many logical leaps for me to feel grounded in the situation, the tone switches back and forth between horror and comedy in a confusing and unsatisfying way, and the ending twist serves no purpose other than referencing other endings where you were the bad guy all along.

 An honest effort here.
 Certainly a finished product, but I really don’t know what BareBones was attempting with their story here.
 It seems to me like the only goal was to make a 3D horror game.
 A fine and worthwhile goal, but unfortunately doesn’t tend to lead to games that I can recommend.